Benefits of Pure Sine Wave vs. Modified Sine Wave Inverters

 As a general rule of thumb, the size of your inverter should be similar to the DC rating of your solar panel system.
-So if you are installing a 3000 watt system, you should purchase an inverter of around 3000 W. To size your system, we recommend using the Renogy solar panel calculator.
+So if you are installing a 3000 watt system, you should purchase an inverter of around 3000 W. To size your system, we recommend using the Renogy Solar Power Calculator.

 Renogy has pure sine wave inverters ranging in size from 700 to 3000 watts.
 Inverter chargers are also a great option for those living off-grid who may also connect to shore power occasionally and want to charge a battery bank.
 In addition to converting DC to AC, the Renogy 2000W Pure Sine Wave Inverter Charger can charge and maintain a battery bank when connected to shore power.

-Can I use a modified sine wave inverter with an off-grid system?
+Can I use modified sine wave inverter with off-grid system?
 Grid tie system?

 What’s the verdict?
 What should I purchase?